qjebbs/vscode-plantuml/README.md

 ## Features

-- Manages multiple diagrams in one file
+- Manages multiple diagrams in one file.
+- `Ctrl+Shift+O` to list all diagrams in the file.
+Add titles for every diagram is recommended.
 - New syntax file, support of all diagram types and salt.
 - Preview and auto update
 - Concurrency export